sfdcai/media-compress-syncthing-icloud-puppeteer/README.md

-# Media Pipeline - iCloud to Google Photos Automation
+# Media Pipeline

 A comprehensive media compression and syncing pipeline for iCloud and Google Photos, designed to run in Ubuntu LXC containers on Proxmox.
-This system automatically downloads media from iCloud, compresses it, and uploads it to both iCloud Photos and Google Photos (via Syncthing) with intelligent deduplication and organization.

 ## Features

-- **Automated Download**: Downloads media from iCloud using icloudpd with database tracking
+- **Automated Download**: Downloads media from iCloud using icloudpd
 - **Smart Deduplication**: Removes duplicate files using MD5 hashing
 - **Progressive Compression**: Compresses media with age-based recompression
 - **Dual Upload**: Syncs to both iCloud Photos and Google Photos (via Syncthing)